 I was able to avoid a reaction that night but found myself wondering how many times I may have put myself at risk in the past because I forgot to read ingredients or was overly comfortable with a brand.
 As we get older, day-to-day errands can be overwhelming and sometimes reading every label in the grocery store can seem like a task you seriously just don’t want to do.
 When you’re stressed and hungry, you want to get in and out of the grocery store as quickly as possible.
 Even when we’re in a hurry though, it’s important to take an extra 10 seconds and read labels to ensure the foods you’re buying are safe.
 I always try and think of it along the same lines as the precautions I would take when dining out.
 I would personally never eat anywhere without researching, calling ahead and always ensuring the kitchen is aware and capable to handle cross-contamination.
 The same rules and precautions should be applied to our kitchens and shopping experiences.

 As an allergy community we’re always looking for new and safe brands to add to our pantries.
 If we take the time, do some research and find safe products, we’ll have a better, and safer cooking experience.
 Creating culinary treats can challenge us to experiment in the kitchen in the best ways, so don’t let a little label reading stop you from cooking up a delicious meal.

-– Arianne K.Tags: Arianne K., communication, Complacency, Food Allergy Community, reading ingredients
+– Arianne K.Tags: Arianne K., communication, Complacency, Food Allergy Community, Reactions, reading ingredients